When is Carnival Row released on Amazon Prime Video?

 Bloom and Delevingne lead the series as human detective Rycroft Philostrate and refugee faerie Vignette Stonemoss.

 David Gyasi (Interstellar) also stars as Agreus, a wealthy faun who moves into an affluent human neighborhood in defiance of the social order, while Karla Crome (Misfits) plays Tourmaline, a faerie poet driven from her homeland.
-Jared Harris (Mad Men, Chernobyl) will feature in a recurring role.
+Jared Harris (Mad Men, Chernobyl) will feature in a recurring role as Absalom Breakspear.

-Indira Varma (Game of Thrones) and Tamzin Merchant (The Tudors) are also set to appear.
+Indira Varma (Game of Thrones) and Tamzin Merchant (The Tudors) are also set to appear as Piety Breakspear and Imogen Spurnrose, respectively.

 What is Carnival Row about?